 The term psychokinesis is derived from the Greek words psyche

-meaning "breath," "life," or "soul," and kinein
+meaning "breath," "life," or "soul," and kinein meaning "to move."

-ancient times.
-The occurrences include levitation, miraculous healings,
+occurrences include levitation, miraculous healings, luminosities,

-the New Testament, in the Book of Acts.
+Bible, especially in the New Testament, in the Book of Acts.
 One example

 is cited in which St. Paul and Silas where imprisoned in Ephesus where

 they prayed and sung hymns, and at midnight their shackles fell off as the

 It is thought that possibly magic spells, curses, and rituals to control the weather may

 eye has been placed within this

 Manifestations of PK have occurred in spiritualism such as alleged

 materializations and dematerializations, apports, levitations,

 table-tipping, raps, and the appearances of ectoplasm and pseudopods.
 One

 19th century D. D. Holmes was known for his ability to levitate and to handle hot coals without being burned.
 But,

 also during this time, there were individuals known as "electric people"

 who experienced a"high-voltage syndrome".
 They made knives and forks cling

 At the beginning of the 20th century Rudi Schneider, another medium known

 for his PK ability of materialization and telekinesis of objects, was

 studied by psychical researchers.

-Twentieth century research:
+Twentieth century research

 Since the 1930s interest in PK has increased until it has created on of

 the fastest growing fields of research in parapsychology.
 This is

-It can be stated that psychokinesis does occur, by the necessary conditions
+It can be stated that psychokinesis does occur, by the necessary

-to experimenters and subjects, but it is known such
+identified according to experimenters and subjects, but it is known such

 patterns do not apply in all circumstances.

 An American parapsychologist at Duke University in North Carolina, J. B.

 Rhine began conducting PK experiments in 1934.
 Although he was not the

-first to study PK, he did so after conducting ESP experiments which yielded significant results.
-Rhine's
+first to study PK, he did so after conducting ESP

-data yielded uneven results.
+but later testing data yielded uneven results.

-Rhine did not immediately publish his findings for several reasons: PK suffered
+Rhine did not immediately publish his findings for several reasons: PK

-better at the dice in the early part of the
+subjects scored significantly better at the dice in the early part of the

 sessions than toward the end.
 This tendency attributed to a decrease of

-interest on the part of the subjects had been observed in ESP experiments too.
+interest on the part of the subjects had been observed in ESP experiments

-PK does not seem connect with any physical process of the brain, or to be
+does not seem connect with any physical process of the brain, or to be

 subject to any of the mechanical laws of physics.
 Rather, it does seem to